As Amazon Associates we earn from qualifying purchases.

 There’s no need to worry about damaging your flooring underneath with these mats, either.
 Customers specifically mention how amazing they are under Peloton treadmills and other heavy weightlifting gear.

-One thing to be aware of, though, is that they do come with the natural rubber smell.
+One thing to be aware of, though, is that they do come with a natural rubber smell.
 But, this doesn’t last long, and it’s worth airing them outside before use.

 As with many gym flooring mats and tiles, customers report that they can arrive in the incorrect size, but this has been quickly rectified by the supplier.